chaz-clark/getting-started-with-dbt-on-snowflake/README.md

       5. Run compiled SQL
       6. Run `test`
       7. Deploy dbt project
-         Note1: When deploying, select `TB_101.DEV` as the target schema (not RAW — RAW is read-only source data)
+         Note1: When deploying, select `TB_101.RAW` as the schema — this is where Snowflake stores the dbt project object (metadata).
+The actual model outputs still go to `DEV` based on profiles.yml
          Note2: Use `dbt_project_lastn_fi` naming convention
       8. Understand how to orchestrate the project